 Taskforce on Nature-Related Financial Disclosures informal working group

 The Taskforce on Nature-Related Financial Disclosures (TNFD) is a global initiative that aims to give financial institutions and companies a complete picture of their environmental risks.
 Better information will allow these organisations to incorporate nature-related risks and opportunities into their decision-making processes.
 In 2023, the TNFD will deliver a framework for organisations to report and act on evolving nature-related risks to support a shift in global financial flows toward nature-positive outcomes.

 Textilbuendnis / Partnership for Sustainable Textiles

-H&M Germany is part of the German Federal Government’s initiative aiming to further improve sustainability performance in the fashion industry, the Partnership for Sustainable Textiles.
+H&M Germany is part of the Partnership for Sustainable Textiles, an initiative by the country’s Federal Government to further improve sustainability performance in the fashion industry,

 Textile Exchange is a global non-profit organisation that works closely with all sectors of the textile supply chain to find the best ways to minimise the industry’s negative impacts on water, soil, air, animals and people.
-H&M Group has been a member of Textile Exchange since 2004.
+We have been a member of Textile Exchange since 2004.

 TENT works to support refugees around the world, by partnering with companies to set specific action plans.
-H&M Group became a partner in 2019.
+We became a partner in 2019.